lemonad/outbreak-simulation/README.md

 Simulation of infectious disease outbreaks for learning and probably neither useful nor particularly interesting.
+Loosely based on the course "The Mathematics and Statistics of Infectious Disease Outbreaks" (MT3002) at Stockholm University, Summer 2020.

 The underlying idea is to simulate epidemics on an individual level with modelling of overlapping contact groups where a group can be seen as family,